mololuwa10/mololuwa10/README.md

 Software Engineer based in England

 # About me
 Hi there!
-I’m Mololuwa Segilola, a passionate Software Engineer who loves crafting user-centric applications and solving complex challenges.
+I’m Mololuwa Segilola, a passionate Software Engineer who loves building user-centric applications and solving complex challenges.
-I thrive on creativity and collaboration, always eager to optimize performance and build intuitive solutions.
+I like to explore my creativity and love collaboration, always eager to optimize performance and build intuitive solutions.

-Currently, I’m expanding my skills through personal projects like Task Mate, a task management app designed to make life easier.
+Currently, I’m expanding my skills through personal projects.
-I am looking to get into game development in the future as i love playing console games I’m all about continuous learning, problem-solving, and creating engaging experiences that blend technology with storytelling.
+I am looking to get into game development in the future as I love playing console games I’m all about continuous learning, problem-solving, and creating engaging experiences that blend technology with storytelling.

-Outside of software engineering, I love going to church and working in the house of God, playing games, playing football, watching anime
+Outside of software engineering, I love going to church and working in the house of God, playing games, playing football, watching anime and creating content on Instagram

 ## 🛠️ Tech Stack